mrodri171/blog/README.md

 Created a nested resource for comments within posts in the routes.rb file

 Validates presence of title and body for Posts and Comments.

+Adds the new comment form underneath post page

+Makes the form remote

 Versions:
 Ruby 2.3.1